 You Are Enough

-You are enough.
-You are ALWAYS enough!
-Feeling like enough has always been a big issue with me.
-I never felt I was enough.
-I know this is a universal feeling that we all have at times, but I seem to have gotten it in spades.
-I think my deep issue with never feeling like I am enough stems from my relationship –or lack of relationship- with my mother.
-I could never seem to connect with my mom, and I always thought that if I was more, maybe things would have been different between us.
-My mother was an overwhelming force in my life, and our history is complicated.
-It is a difficult relationship at best and had caused a great deal of pain and confusion.
-It has taken me a long time to get to a place of peace; and I still struggle.
-But it was also a great gift to me, for it made me who I am.
-And for that, I am grateful.
+This has always been a big issue with me; I never felt I was enough.
+I know this is a feeling that we all have at times but I seem to have it in spades.
+I think my deep issue with never feeling that I am enough stems from my relationship — or lack of relationship — with my mother.
+I could never seem to connect with my mom and I always thought that if I was “more” maybe things would have been different between us.
+My mother was an overwhelming force in my life and our history is complicated.
+It is a difficult relationship at best and caused me a great deal of pain and confusion.
+It took me a long time to get to a place of peace and I still struggle.
+But I now see that the struggle was a great gift, because it made me who I am.
+For that, I am grateful.

-I never connected with my mother, not really on any level.
-When I look at it through adult eyes, I see a troubled woman who had her own issues, and who was in a constant battle with herself.
-The child in me still feels the holding back of her love and approval.
-My older sister and I were only 13 months apart, and we were completely different, in looks and personality and temperament.
-My mom really identified with my sister, who was very shy, and had great insecurities.
-I think she saw a lot of her younger self in Ann*, and that really contributed to our issues.
-There is the saying, History repeats itself.
-No. WE repeat history.
-Why?
-Because it’s all we know.
-My mom couldn’t love more than one person at a time; and that was what she learned from her mother.
-I always had the feeling that Mom was pushing me down and away to make Ann feel better about herself; it was as if I was less, then Ann would be more.
-And I really believed that if I could make myself less, then Mom would love me more.
-It seemed to me that I was always tugging on her, pleading silently, “Please pay some attention to me, please give me some time.”
-I have never felt special to her.
-I’m sure that’s why I have such a deep need to feel special to people.
+I never connected with my mother on any level.
+When I look at it through adult eyes, I see a troubled woman who had her own issues and who was in a constant battle with herself.
+The child in me still feels her holding back her love and approval.
+My older sister and I were only 13 months apart in age and we were completely different.
+Different in looks, personality, and temperament.
+My mom identified more with my sister, who was very shy, and had great insecurities.
+I think she saw a lot of her younger self in Beth and that really contributed to the issues between my mother and me.
+I once heard the phrase: “history doesn't repeat itself; we repeat history,” and I completely agree.
+We repeat the past, sometimes against our best efforts because it’s all we know.
+My mom couldn’t love more than one person at a time because that is what she learned from her mother.
+I always had the feeling that my mom was pushing me down and away to make Beth feel better about herself. ;If I was less, Beth would be more and I thought that if I obliged and made myself less, then Mom would love me more.
+It seemed to me that I was tugging on her, pleading silently, “Please pay some attention to me, please give me some time.”
+I never felt special to her and I’m sure that’s why I have such a deep need to feel special to people.
 I believe we continue to search for what we didn’t receive when we were children, even in adulthood.

-I always felt so guilty about not having a real connection with my mom.
-I loved her, but I didn’t really like her.
-But -- feelings aren’t right or wrong; they just ARE.
-And the smartest part of ourselves are our feelings- they never lie.
+I always felt guilty about not having a real connection with my mom.
+I loved her but I didn’t really like her.
+But we should never feel guilty for feeling!
+Feelings aren’t right or wrong, they just are.
+Our feelings never lie but are an indication of where we are and what we need.
 There is a reason you feel the way you do!
 Listen to those feelings, explore them, figure them out.
-Once you can do that, you can then begin to figure out what you need.
-For me, I needed mothering- unconditional mothering.
-I craved a healthy, maternal relationship with a mother figure I could count on.
+Once you can do that, you can begin to figure out what you need.
+For me, I needed mothering, unconditional mothering.
+I craved a healthy, maternal relationship with a mother figure that I could count on.
 That is why the Blessed Mother is such a huge part of my life.
 Ironically, it was my mom who gave me a statue of the Blessed Mother for my Confirmation.
-My grandmom told me, “I have never, ever asked the Blessed Mother for help and she has not answered my prayers.”
+My grandmom said, “I have never, ever asked the Blessed Mother for help and she has not answered my prayers.”
 I grabbed onto that, and I’ve held it close to me ever since.
 Funny how God will always give you what you need.

 I have also learned that some relationships simply are what they are.
 As I’ve grown and become more comfortable with who I am, I have made peace with that fact.
-Although I didn’t get what I needed from Mom, I have been able to finally give myself what I’ve needed most-- to follow my own internal compass, and be truthful about my needs.
-And, most importantly, I am finally able to love myself.
-That, more than anything, has helped me to feel ENOUGH.
-There is no need anymore to tug on my mother, or anyone else.
+Although I didn’t get what I needed from Mom, I have been able to finally give myself what I’ve needed most: courage to follow my own internal compass, to be truthful about my needs, and allow myself to grow.
+That, more than anything, has helped me to feel enough.
+There is no longer any need to tug on my mother or anyone else.
 I am enough.